Financial Advisor

 What Does it Take to Be a Plumber?

-Plumber Ventura County is a person who installs, repairs, and maintains plumbing systems in homes or businesses.
+Plumber is a person who installs, repairs, and maintains plumbing systems in homes or businesses.
 The job requires specialized training and certification.Plumber

 Most plumbers learn their trade through an apprenticeship program combining classroom study with paid on-the-job training.
 Some go on to become master plumbers.